How Much Notice Are Terminated Employees Entitled To?

 For more information about terminations, check out the Ministry of Labour’s termination guide.

-If you are an employer seeking to terminate an employee, contact the Toronto employment lawyers at Lex Arbesman Legal to ensure that you are meeting your legal obligations and minimizing your potential legal risk.
+If you are an employer seeking to terminate an employee, contact the Toronto employment lawyers at NULaw to ensure that you are meeting your legal obligations and minimizing your potential legal risk.

-If you are an employee who has been fired, contact the Toronto employment lawyers at Lex Arbesman Legal to protect your legal rights, and ensure that you are receiving the maximum amount of notice that you are entitled to.
+If you are an employee who has been fired, contact the Toronto employment lawyers at NULaw to protect your legal rights, and ensure that you are receiving the maximum amount of notice that you are entitled to.